bkader/LibCompat-1.0/README.md

 - *After*: simply executes something once after the give delay, returns nothing.
 - *NewTimer*: creates a timer that's executed only once, returns the timer object.
 - *NewTicker*: creates a repeating timer and returns its object.
-- *CancelAllTimers*: cancels all scheduled timers.
+- *CancelTimers*: cancels all scheduled timers.

 ### Spell Utilities